infinum/frontend-handbook/JavaScript/Angular.md

 ## Dependency Injection

-In Angular, DI is utilized heavily, primarily for providing instances of either primitive values or class instances.
+DI is utilized heavily in Angular, primarily for providing instances of either primitive values or class instances.

-Make sure to check out the [official DI guide](https://angular.io/guide/dependency-injection) and you can also have a look at [this repo](https://github.com/fvoska/angular-di-demo) for some examples.
+DI is a very complex topic and warrants a separate discussion which would be out of scope for this Handbook.
+Make sure to check out the [official DI guide](https://angular.io/guide/dependency-injection) which explains many details.
+You can also have a look at [this repo](https://github.com/fvoska/angular-di-demo) for some examples.

 As of Angular 6, make sure to use `{ providedIn: 'root' }` [for singletons](https://angular.io/guide/singleton-services#providing-a-singleton-service) whenever possible.